8c6794b6/hpc-codecov/README.md

 ### Project using stack, with multiple packages, generate LCOV tracefile

-Search under directory made by ``stack`` for combined report of multiple cabal packages, and write output report in LCOV tracefile format to ``lcov.info``:
+Search under the directory made by ``stack`` for a combined report of multiple cabal packages, and write the output report in LCOV tracefile format to ``lcov.info``:

 ```consle